CAGS/ProQuest- Distinguished Dissertation Awards & John Leyerle-CIFAR Prize for Interdisciplinary Research

 - Required Legal Status : Domestic / International

-- Results : Nominees will be notified by SGS in late March.
-CAGS/ProQuest-UMI will announce the winners of the national competition in June.
+- Results : The John Leyerle-CIFAR winner and the CAGS/ProQuest nominees will be notified by SGS in early April.
+CAGS/ProQuest will announce the winners of the national competition in June.

-The CAGS/ProQuest-UMI Distinguished Dissertation Awards annually present two awards: one for engineering, medical sciences and natural sciences; and one for fine arts, humanities and social sciences.
-The Awards are granted by the Canadian Association for Graduate Studies (CAGS) and are sponsored by ProQuest-UMI (University Microfilms International).
+The Awards are granted by the Canadian Association for Graduate Studies (CAGS) and are sponsored by ProQuest.

-- Demonstrate work (through their dissertation) that makes significant, original contributions to both the academic community and to Canadian society
+- Demonstrate outstanding work (through their dissertation) which showcases original research and makes significant contributions, both to their respective academic communities and to Canadian society at large;

 - For the John Leyerle-CIFAR Prize: Demonstrate work with strong emphasis on interdisciplinary approach (i.e. combines or involves two or more academic disciplines or fields of study) to an original research topic.